SamsonDoski/SamsonDoski/README.md

 ### OBJECTIVE: HIGHLY EXPERIENCED COMPUTER SCIENTIST.
-❖ My long-term goal is to be an aviation computer and information research scientist.
+❖ My long-term goal is to be a computer and information research scientist.
 ❖ Currently focused on earning a bachelor’s degree in computer science and Programming.
 ❖ Possess a master's qualification in Computer Information and Research Science.
 ❖ Seeks Internship to gain hands-on practical training and experience in Information Technology, Software